-Standard: LAFS.910.W.2.4 Produce clear and coherent writing in which the development, organization, and style are appropriate to task, purpose, and audience.
+Standard: LAFS.6.W.2.4 Produce clear and coherent writing in which the development, organization, and style are appropriate to task, purpose, and audience.

-Clarification: Writes art-related content in clear and coherent paragraphs.
+Clarification: Writes art-related content in clear and complete sentences.

-Performance Level Descriptor: To demonstrate proficiency, students will write a short essay to a targeted audience that is clear and coherent.
+Performance Level Descriptor: To demonstrate proficiency, students will write an essay or sentences to a targeted audience.